elizabethdaly/simulating-data/README.md

     <img src=images/myopia-and-normal.jpg>
  </p>

 There are other common refractive errors apart from myopia.
-These include hyperopia (light comes to a focus behind the retina) and astigmatism (light along the horizontal and vertical axes comes to a focus at different points).
+These include hyperopia (light comes to a focus behind the retina) and astigmatism (light in different planes comes to a focus at different points).
 A person with normal vision is emmetropic or, an emmetrope.
 The different refractive errors are illustrated below.

 <!--![refErrors](images/Refractive-states-web.jpg)-->
 <p align="center">